 • Rachel Tornheim is an experienced professional in the healthcare sector, having worked in health tech startups, health systems, and payer organizations in New York City.
 Most recently, she led the consumer digital innovations team at Mount Sinai Health System.

 • Joe Ferrara has extensive experience in sales and customer service within the healthcare industry.
-He has held senior positions at innovative life sciences startups and currently leads customer service at Pharmacists Healthcare Dashboards (PHD).
+He has held senior positions at innovative life sciences startups and currently leads customer service at PharmASSIST Healthcare Dashboards (PHD).

 • Scott Nelson is an Associate Professor in Biomedical Informatics at Vanderbilt University Medical Center.
 He specializes in medication safety informatics and also directs Vanderbilt's Master of Science in Applied Clinical Informatics program.